tr3e/InterGen/README.md

 InterHuman is a comprehensive, large-scale 3D human interactive motion dataset encompassing a diverse range of 3D motions of two interactive people, each accompanied by natural language annotations.

 It is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
 Due to privacy concerns of performers included in our dataset, we cannot share it publicly.
 You can request the dataset by emailing the first author or corresponding author for the google drive link for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.
 The redistribution of the dataset is **prohibited**.

-Your generous star ⭐ means a lot to us if you find our work useful.
+### Code comming soon!

 ### Licenses
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.